AndhikaWB/pawpularity-contest-dtc/notes/Eval.md

 What's good:
 - Kubernetes native.
 I see Kubernetes mentioned multiple times here and there
 - The supported methods and metrics are quite broad, and support image and text too.
-You can see this on their GitHub read me
+You can see this on their GitHub read me table
 - Reference to research journals that their methods are based on.
 They provide code example for each case too

 What's neutral: